angel0fmusc/Python_Projects/README.md

 Python Bootcamp3 Projects and more

 This repo is for projects from Udemy's Python3 Bootcamp.
-It also contains additional projects that may or maynot be in their own repository.
+It also contains additional projects that may or may not be in their own repository.